Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it figuratively means to cause someone to cry, usually through emotional impact.
-The phrase is not about literal reduction but about the emotional effect of an experience, making it non-literal and idiomatic.
+The idiom is not about literal reduction but about the emotional effect of an experience, making it non-literal and idiomatic.

 Origin: